Tom Tryon: Acting career

-20th Century Fox

 Tryon starred in The Story of Ruth (1960) at 20th Century Fox.
 For that studio he appeared in Marines, Let's Go (1961).
 Disney borrowed him to star in a satire about the space age, Moon Pilot (1962).
 He was one of many names in The Longest Day (1962) at Fox.
 In 1962, Tryon was cast to play the role of Stephen Burkett ("Adam") in the unfinished Marilyn Monroe-Dean Martin comedy film, Something's Got to Give, directed by George Cukor, but lost that role after Monroe was fired from the movie; the picture was remade with Doris Day and James Garner as Move Over, Darling (1963) with Chuck Connors playing Tryon's part.
 Tryon guest starred on Dr. Kildare and The Virginian.